nicholasjohn/TouchCarousel/README.md

 There are a few starting requirements for your HTML structure:

-* Your carousel should have a container of class `.tc-root`
+* Your carousel container should have a class of `.tc-tabs`
-* Each carousel item container should be given a class of `.tc-main`
+* Each item within the carousel container should be given a class of `.tc-tab`

 #### Basic